Manriss/DataExporter/README.md

 1-Copy folder DATAEXPORTER.MGD to "C:\Program Files\Autodesk\Navisworks Manage 2019\Plugins"

+2-Copy the content of the folder Dependencies to "C:\Program Files\Autodesk\Navisworks Manage 2019\Dependencies"

-2-Run Navisworks
+3-Run Navisworks

-3-Go to View/Windows and activate the plugin.
+4-Go to View/Windows and activate the plugin.

 How it works: